RaviX27/File-Compression-App/README.md

 Spring Web: Handling web-related functionality.

-Angular (Assumed): For a dynamic and interactive frontend.
+Angular: For a dynamic and interactive frontend.

 HTML & CSS: Crafting a visually appealing user interface.